 Neonatal Sepsis

-- Identify factors that make the newborn infant more susceptible to infection.
+- Identify risk factors that make the newborn infant more susceptible to infection.

-- Contrast early- and late-onset sepsis in the neonate.
+- Distinguish between early- and late-onset sepsis in the neonate.

-- Outline the current standards of care in the management of neonatal sepsis, including common broad-spectrum antimicrobial agents used in the treatment of neonatal infections.
+- Describe the current standards of care and treatment in the management of neonatal sepsis, including broad-spectrum antimicrobial agents used in the treatments of neonatal infections.

 Pediatric Deterioration Recognition and Escalation of Key Findings